 Bali is Indonesia’s tourism hotspot, and was amongst the first of the country’s islands to be explored beneath the waves.
-Yet even as divers venture ever deeper into Indonesia’s remotest regions, Bali remains top of the list for many divers.
+Yet even as divers venture ever deeper to explore Indonesia’s remote regions, Bali remains top of the list for many divers.
 And for good reason.

-Read on to discover Bali’s very best dive spots, with a list of world-class sites handpicked by ZuBlu’s team of travel experts.
+Read on to discover Bali’s very best dive spots, with a list of world-class sites chosen by ZuBlu’s team of resident travel experts.

 Map of Bali's most popular dive spots